 Choosing a Shade: Talk with your stylist.
 "They will help you choose a blonde tone that not only complements your complexion, but also base your balayage color choice on how much maintenance you can commit to, how often you will need to retouch, and color-care products for your at-home regimen," says Erica Conan, director of education at ColorProof.

-Maintenance Level: Low-to-high.
+Maintenance Level: Anywhere from low to high.
 Balayage is "completely customized to your hair needs and overall goals," which will impact the frequency of salon visits, says Conan.

 Goes Great With: Natural blonde hair, warm skin tones

-Price: "On average, expect a starting price around $160 for an all-over balayage or some places charge 'per piece' for enhancement balayage, around $25 “per piece," notes Conan.
+Price: "On average, expect a starting price around $160 for an all-over balayage, or some places charge around $25 'per piece' for enhancement balayage," notes Conan.

-We love actress Eiza González's blonde hair, for which Rez was also responsible.
+We love actress Zendaya's blonde pixie, which calls to mind a 1990s chop.
 Her eyebrow color matches the bronde tones at her roots, giving the entire look a natural effect.